devth/devth.github.com/about.md

 - playing with Haskell, Eta, Elm and any other mind-bending languages that come along

-Part time Pure Functional Programming zealot & Category Theory student.
+Part time Pure Functional Programming zealot, Category Theory student, and blockchain neophyte.

 Most of my post topics are areas I wanted to better understand, and writing about them was a way to achieve that.
 I don't claim to be an expert.
 Please give